 Champlain College has had many distinguished leaders since it was founded in 1878:

 Founded in 1878, Champlain prepares its students to become skilled practitioners, effective professionals, and engaged global citizens, through a unique model that combines professional development in cutting edge fields, a liberal arts core, and entrepreneurial and life management skills, with extensive opportunities for community service and global engagement.

-The College enrolls 2,000 traditional undergraduate students in residence and 1,300 graduate and continuing professional studies students, primarily online.
+The College enrolls 2,000 traditional undergraduate students in residence and 1,300 graduate and Champlain College Online students, primarily online.
 Residential students come from 39 states and 13 countries.
 A pioneer in online education, Champlain has been incorporating technology into its programs for two decades, providing its graduates with a competitive "edge" in the marketplace.

 Laackman told the faculty, students and staff gathered at Alumni Auditorium that, "Higher Education is at a crossroads, with many families questioning the value of a college degree.
 Champlain College's approach to education is re-writing the rules.
 Champlain prepares students for careers today while giving them the skills to adapt to a rapidly changing job market.
 I am excited by the opportunity to lead this entrepreneurial, innovative College and to deliver on the promise of higher education to transform students' lives."
 He also cited a recent article about Champlain College in Atlantic magazine, describing it as the "Ideal College," for its comprehensive approach to education.